 - Membership of the Health Insurance scheme (contribution automatically deducted from stipend).

 - Full remuneration for the first 12 months of sick leave.
 Medical certificate required for any absence of more than three consecutive days.

 - 2.5 days paid annual leave per month.

-- CERN housing service helps finding local accommodation; visa service; social affairs service.
+- CERN housing service helps to find local accommodation; visa service; social affairs service.